 On your arrival, you will be greeted by members of our Education team.
 Next, you will leave your coats in the lockers provided.
 Backpacks are not allowed in the exhibition galleries because of the risk of accidentally damaging the works as you turn around.
 Bags containing valuables may be checked at the museum cloakroom.
 You will have a chance to use the drinking fountains and restrooms.

 For copyright reasons, photography and filming are not permitted in the exhibition galleries.
 They are allowed in the workshops, however.

-After a brief introduction, covering the nature of the museum and the procedure for the day, the group will begin its activity.
-Please note that, for interactive tours, the class will be divided into two groups to promote more lively, personal discussions between educator and students.
+After a brief introduction covering the nature of the museum and the procedure for the day, the group will begin its activity.
+Please note that, for interactive tours, the class will be divided into two groups to promote more lively, personal discussions between the educator and students.

-In the workshop activity, the students will first look at an original artwork in order to observe its use of lines, colors, media and techniques, its subject and the way it is rendered visually.
-This work will then provide inspiration for their own creative endeavor.
+In the workshop activity, the students will first look at an original artwork in order to observe its use of lines, colours, media and techniques, its subject and the way it is rendered visually.
+This work will then provide inspiration for their own creative endeavour.
 At the end of the workshop, the whole class will join in cleaning up the materials used.

 14. What are the goals of the tours and workshops?

 - Learn notions and acquire a visual vocabulary;

 - Discover and get better acquainted with contemporary art;

 - Gain self-confidence, experience the pleasure of looking;